-Munnar, the place of tea and spice plantation, filled with natural beauty is a must visit destination of Kerala, which is also a popular hill station.
-Visit a tea estate, stroll though velvety plantations, learn all about tea growing and processing and taste.
-If interested, you can also buy pure tea in various forms and all types of spices and oil prepared from the spices, special chocolates etc. here.
+Munnar Hill Station is a must visit destination of Kerala because of tea and spice plantation, filled with natural beauty.
+A visit to a tea estate and a stroll through the beautiful plantations to learn about tea cultivation and to process it into tea and taste.
+If interested, you can also buy real tea in various forms and all types of spices and oil prepared from the spices, different chocolates, etc. here.
 Trek in the Eravikulam National Park and view the South India's highest peak Anamudi.
 You may also spot the endangered Nilgiri Tahr.
 Some particular time if you visit you can see the Nilakurinji flowers.

 3. Periyar Wildlife Sanctuary-Thekkady

-Go for a boat ride on the serene Periyar Lake, which is the best way to go about the Thekkady experience.
+Go for a boat ride on the clear Periyar Lake, which is the best way to go about the Thekkady experience.
 The main attraction here is the herds of Indian elephants.
-The wildlife enthusiasts visit here with a view to spotting, Indian elephants, tigers and leopards.
-Other mammals found here include Nilgiri Langur,and Liontail Macaque, gaur, sambar (horse deer), barking deer, mouse deer, Dholes (Indian wild dogs), mongoose, and foxes.Periyar Wildlife sanctuary is an established tourist spot and for some it may feel like Disneyland-in-the-Ghats.
+The wildlife enthusiasts visit here for spotting Indian elephants, tigers and leopards.
+Other mammals found here include Nilgiri Langur, and Liontail Macaque, gaur, sambar (horse deer), barking deer, mouse deer, Dholes (Indian wild dogs), mongoose, and foxes.Periyar Wildlife Sanctuary is an established tourist spot, and for some, it may feel like Disneyland-in-the-Ghats.

-Kerala offers a wide range of Homestays for the tourists, where you can get welcoming atmosphere and delicious home-cooked food.
-In addition, you can also get a chance to meet the local people and to know the more about the culture.
-Usually the home stay people will make arrangements to meet the local people who are very friendly and happy to interact with you.
+Kerala offers a broad range of Homestays for the tourists, where you can get welcoming atmosphere and delicious home-cooked food.
+Also, you can also get a chance to meet the local people and to know the more about the culture.
+Usually, the home stay people will make arrangements to meet the local residents who are very friendly and happy to interact with you.

 5. Kerala Food